 Because pedestrians generally have the right of way in Georgia, drivers are required to yield to those on foot in both marked and unmarked crosswalks, regardless of traffic safety devices (e.g., a green light).
 Once a vehicle stops to allow a walker to cross, all traffic traveling in the same direction must also halt.
 When crossing sidewalks to enter or exit driveways, alleys, or other private roads, drivers must allow walkers to pass before proceeding.

 If an injured walker failed to abide by these laws, a defendant could use that as evidence of their responsibility for the accident.
 This could reduce or even bar any potential recovery award.
-Accordingly, an injured victim should work with seasoned legal counsel in their area to build a strong case against such allegations.
+Accordingly, a pedestrian accident survivior should work with a seasoned local lawyer to build a strong case against such allegations.

 Being hit while walking down the sidewalk or crossing the street could have major, life-altering consequences.
 If you were impacted by a traumatic vehicle collision, let an experienced legal team help you recover compensation for your medical bills, emotional harm, and future expenditures.
 In the last three years alone, we secured million-dollar recoveries in three separate cases.
 Contact a Gainesville pedestrian accident lawyer at Smith Hulsey to discuss your unique circumstances.